hannwn/FHP/README.md

 In this project, I have analyzed the database of state owned fire hydrants condition across Jakarta.

+The analysis itself is more of a technical excercise to develop and tweak choropleth map based on this [article](https://www.relataly.com/visualize-covid-19-data-on-a-geographic-heat-maps/291/).

 The dataset which composed of:
   1. periode_data
   2. wilayah